 Music Business (conferences)

-You’re never too good to learn something new.
+You’re never too old or too good to learn something new.
 Even the best of the best are constantly learning how to be better.
 Whether it’s personal or professional, there’s always room for improvement.

 Try new things and learn from the best at some of these music industry conferences: